We experienced the waiting game when my husband and I recently decided to adopt a second child from foster care.

-I also obtained the 15 hours of training required by my state, completing a number of Webinars and some in-person training as well.
+I also obtained the 15 hours of training required by my state, completing several Webinars and some in-person training as well.

-I gathered information about doctors, schools, and day cares.
-I visited some of the day cares and learned about local grade school enrollment procedures.
+I gathered information about doctors, schools, and daycares.
+I visited some of the day’s cares and learned about local grade school enrollment procedures.